KhartesViewer/scroll2zarr/README.md

 * **number_of_layers**: This is the number of flattened layers (TIFF files) that will be created.
 65 is the default used by `vc_layers_from_ppm` and `vc_render`.
-The two VC programs provide additional flexibility in terms layer spacing, and whether the layers will be symmetrical or assymetrical around the center, but these options currently do not exist in `ppm_to_layers`.
+The two VC programs provide additional flexibility in terms of layer spacing, and whether the layers will be symmetrical or assymetrical around the center, but these options currently do not exist in `ppm_to_layers`.